 What about Liberal Arts Jobs?

-This page will feature jobs particularly suited to Liberal Arts Graduates and Liberal Arts Education through the twitter feed.
-Below you can also read more information about employment and liberal arts education.
+This page features information particularly suited to Liberal Arts Graduates and Liberal Arts Education.
+If you are considering Liberal Arts for your degree programme, then below you can also read more information about employment and liberal arts education.

 You can also find our most recent posts on liberal arts jobs, employability and work here.